Finishing a task, no matter how simple, is rewarding.

 Travelling by train?

-Southern Cross Station is a 2 minute walk away
+Flinders Street Station is only a 2 minute walk away

 Travelling by tram?